gregsadetsky/nycnoise/README.md

 - [ONBOARDING.md](docs/ONBOARDING.md) lists the steps to get started with the codebase
 - [DEVELOPMENT-CYCLE.md](docs/DEVELOPMENT-CYCLE.md) describes the development cycle i.e. open a branch + submit a PR, etc.
+- [UPDATING-DEV.md](docs/UPDATING-DEV.md) describes how to update your local dev environment when someone else has made changes to the codebase / to the `dev` branch

 ## who/when/where